Daniel Vogelbach: New York Mets

 On July 22, 2022, the Pirates traded Vogelbach to the New York Mets for Colin Holderman.
 On August 3, Vogelbach hit his first home run as a Met, a grand slam off Washington Nationals reliever Jordan Weems, becoming the 11th Mets player to hit a grand slam as his first home run with the team.
-In 2022 for the Mets, he batted .255, as a designated hitter and pinch hitter.
+In 2022 for the Mets, he batted .255, as a DH and pinch hitter.
 His sprint speed was in the bottom 2 percent in the major leagues.
-In the Wild Card round, he was hitless in eight plate appearances with one sacrifice fly.
+In the Wild Card Series, he was hitless in eight plate appearances with one sacrifice fly.

 On November 6, the Mets exercised their option with Vogelbach for the 2023 season.
-In 2023, he hit .233/.339/.404 with 13 home runs and 48 RBI as a designated hitter and pinch hitter.
+In 2023, he hit .233/.339/.404 with 13 home runs and 48 RBI as a DH and pinch hitter.
 For the second season in a row, his sprint speed was in the bottom 2 percent in the major leagues.
-On November 17, 2023, Vogelbach was non-tendered and became a free agent.
+On November 17, the Mets did not tender Vogelbach a contract, making him a free agent.